 Can you ever be too safe when it comes to your family?

 As a parent, you want to do everything in your power to protect your children.
 After reading this blog post, you will be equipped with 6 tips on making your home safer for them.
-You can use these safety tips for parents when preparing the house before the kids come over or when helping them navigate their way around the house after they arrive.
+You can use these safety tips for parents when preparing the house before the kids come over.
+When helping them navigate their way around the house after they arrive.

 Installing security devices around your house can be a great way to make it safer for your kids.
-For instance, you can install security devices like window locks and safety gates around stairs or other hazardous areas of the house.
+For instance, you can install security devices like window locks and safety gates.
+They’re perfect for stairs or other hazardous areas of the house.
 In addition, this link explains how you can enhance your home for better value.

 Fit Fire Smoke Alarms in Every Room